Kiaramarnitt/holy/doc/Test_Cases/README.md

-# Competency Questions Evaluation
+# Functional Requirements Evaluation

-Num   | Competency Questions                                                                    |Type of CQ
+## Requirements

+Identifier   | Competency Question / Natural language sentence                                                                     |Domain
 |-----|-----------------------------------------------------------------------------------------|---------------
-CQ1   |Who is the provider for a given product or technology?                                   | Market
+HOLY1   |Who is the provider for a given product or technology?                                   | Market
-CQ2   |In which geographical market is a certain product available?                             | Market
+HOLY2   |In which geographical market is a certain product available?                             | Market
-CQ3   |Which direct competitors ("rivals") does a company have per continent?                   | Market
+HOLY3   |Which direct competitors ("rivals") does a company have per continent?                   | Market
-CQ4   |What revenues does a given product generate per geographic market?                       | Market
+HOLY4   |What revenues does a given product generate per geographic market?                       | Market
-CQ5   |Who are the major investors per continent?                                               | Market
+HOLY5   |Who are the major investors per continent?                                               | Market
-CQ6   |In what kind of projects is a given organization engaged?                                | Market CQ7   |What applications are there for a given product?                                         | Technological
+HOLY6   |In what kind of projects is a given organization engaged?                                | Market HOLY7   |What applications are there for a given product?                                         | Technological
-CQ8   |What is the state of the projects related to a given product type?                       | Technological CQ9   |Which components are used in products converting hydrogen to power?                      | Technological
+HOLY8   |What is the state of the projects related to a given product type?                       | Technological HOLY9   |Which components are used in products converting hydrogen to power?                      | Technological
-CQ10  |Which substitutes does a given product have?                                             | Technological
+HOLY10  |Which substitutes does a given product have?                                             | Technological
-CQ11  |What projects are related to a given product type or technology?                         | Technological
+HOLY11  |What projects are related to a given product type or technology?                         | Technological
-CQ12  |Do product components change over time?                                                  | Technological CQ13  |In which type of vehicles are fuel cells used?                                           | Technological
+HOLY12  |Do product components change over time?                                                  | Technological HOLY13  |In which type of vehicles are fuel cells used?                                           | Technological
-CQ14  |What projects are related to a given application type?                                   | Market
+HOLY14  |What projects are related to a given application type?                                   | Market
-CQ15  |What is the relation between geographic locations and the number of organizations?       | Market
+HOLY15  |What is the relation between geographic locations and the number of organizations?       | Market
-CQ16  |What is the relation between geographic locations and the number of products?            | Market
+HOLY16  |What is the relation between geographic locations and the number of products?            | Market
-CQ17  |In which countries is a given company present?                                           | Market
+HOLY17  |In which countries is a given company present?                                           | Market
-CQ18  |What patents does a given organization hold?                                             | Technological
+HOLY18  |What patents does a given organization hold?                                             | Technological

-## SPARQL Queries
+## Test Cases SPARQL Queries

-Here we provide example queries to answer the previously-listed competency questions with the HOLY ontology.
+Here we provide formalize the functional ontology requirements through test cases.
+We including SPARQL queries extracted from the previously listed requirements together with the expected results.

-<details><summary> CQ1 Who is the provider for a given product or technology?</summary>
+<details><summary> HOLY1 Who is the provider for a given product or technology?</summary>
+<strong>SPARQL Query</strong>

     PREFIX holy: <http://purl.org/holy/ns#>
     PREFIX org: <http://www.w3.org/ns/org#>